Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 #### Example: Custom mouse sensitivity

 You can use a Scale processor to adjust mouse sensitivity through a game settings menu.
-To support custom X and Y speed settings, apply the processor to a Binding limited to a Pointer device.
+To support custom X and Y speed settings, apply the processor to a binding limited to a Pointer device.

 ### Deadzone

 To filter noise from controls that are rarely in a default state, constantly send input values, or seldom report the maximum value, a [Deadzone Processor](ProcessorTypes.md#axis-deadzone) might be the right choice.

 The specified minimum value can filter out small movements or noise from the control, while the maximum value can mitigate the difference between the control's maximum value and the reported maximum values.

 #### Example: Accessibility enhancement